nbarkhina/numero/README.md

 - You can toggle between the calculator view and "Big Mode" with L2
 - Hitting "Restart" in the RetroArch menu will clear the entire memory
   - So be careful when doing this because you will lose all your data
-  - This is useful however sometimes when the emulator hangs for one reason or another and
+  - This is useful however sometimes when the emulator hangs for one reason or another
 - Installing Apps
   - You will probably need to install some "loaders" for most of the demanding apps
   - Such as "Ion" or "Mirage"